phcode-dev/phoenix/docs/generatedApiDocs/worker/IndexingWorker-API.md

 IndexingWorker.loadScriptInWorker(workerPath);
 ```

-Once the worker script is loaded with the above step, we can communicate with it using the either `IndexingWorker`
+Once the worker script is loaded with the above step:

+*   Phoenix can communicate with worker using the `IndexingWorker` reference in Phoenix.
-reference within Phoenix or the global `WorkerComm` reference within the Indexing worker.
+*   Worker can communicate with Phoenix with the global `WorkerComm` reference within the Indexing worker.

-All utility methods in module [worker/WorkerComm][1] can be used for worker communication.
+All utility methods in module [worker/WorkerComm][2] can be used for worker communication.

 A global constant `Phoenix.baseURL` is available in the worker context to get the base url from which phoenix was
 launched.